publiccodenet/about/activities/member-relations/user-mapping/political.md

 Negative reasons for why they might be interested in our work:

-* data and processes owned by private actors
+* public data and processes owned by private actors
 * poor resident experience is politically costly
 * companies evolve to rip off government
-* high failure rate of huge IT projects
+* high failure rate of huge IT projects, especially in those commissioned by governments
-* political change keeps cutting successes of opponent, which are then lost
+* political change keeps cutting successes of opponent

 ## Our value proposition for them